Laura-Legat/Practical-Work-AI/README.md

 ## Hyperparameter optimization

 Perform hyperparameter optimization for any number of trials for either of the models with the `optuna_paropt.py` script.
 Please refer to the argparse documentation within the script for further information on the flags.
 The best parameters as well as trial information will be stored in the `/optim/` subdirectory.
 For this step to work, please create `ex2vec_search_space.csv` and `gru4rec_search_space.csv` files beforehand.
 Search space, optuna visualization as well as best trained model visualization information will eb stored in the `/results/` subdirectory.
+To modify the search spaces, modify the files in the `/paramspaces/` subdirectory located in the `GRU4Rec_Fork` submodule folder.

 ## Training